 - Travel for archival, collections-based, field or clinical research data acquisition

 The deadline for application for a travel award is one month prior to the beginning of travel.
-Students may apply for more than one award, but the total award permitted during the course of a student’s graduate study at UD is $1,500.
+Students may apply for more than one award, but the total award permitted during the course of a student’s graduate study at UD is $1,500 from the Graduate College.
+So with the 1:1 match requirement, the student is eligible for up to $3,000 in travel support.
 The student must conform to University Travel Policy on allowable travel reimbursements.